jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_databases_logflushwaittime.md

 When a user transaction is committed (either explicitly via a COMMIT statement, or implicitly), SQL Server writes all changes from the Log Cache out to the log files on disk.
 This process is termed a log flush.
 The user that issued the commit must wait until the log flush is complete before they can continue.
 If the log flush takes a long time, this will degrade the user's response time.

-Note that Spotlight on SQL Server checks the log flush wait time for the last log flush performed for each database.
-If a database has a slow log flush, and then has no update activity (and therefore no more log flushes) for a long time, Spotlight on SQL Server will still continue to report this as an alarm until another log flush is performed for that database.
+Note that Spotlight Enterprise checks the log flush wait time for the last log flush performed for each database.
+If a database has a slow log flush, and then has no update activity (and therefore no more log flushes) for a long time, Spotlight Enterprise will still continue to report this as an alarm until another log flush is performed for that database.

 ## When the alarm is raised

-* On the SQL Server \| Databases Drilldown, select the Summary tab to review the Log Flush Wait Time counter in the Database History graph.
+* On the SQL Server \| Databases Drilldown \| Summary page review the Log Flush Wait Time counter in the Database History graph.
 The database with the high graph values is the one experiencing the problem.
-If a database has a consistently high value that never changes, run SQL command CHECKPOINT on that database to force another log flush and check the value in Spotlight on SQL Server again.
+If a database has a consistently high value that never changes, run SQL command CHECKPOINT on that database to force another log flush and check the value in Spotlight Enterprise again.
 * Select the Transaction Logs tab on the SQL Server \| Databases Drilldown to find the disks on which the log for this database resides.
 * For the connection to the Windows server host, select the Logical Disk Activity page on the Windows Server \| Disks Drilldown to check I/O service rates for the disks in question.
 * Consider moving the log files to disks that support fast write activity (for example, a fast RAID controller with write-back caching enabled).